dastrobu/NdArray/README.md

 Some features are not implemented yet, but are planned for the near future.
  * Trigonometric functions
  * Elementwise multiplication of Double and Float arrays.
 Planned as `multiply(elementwiseBy, divide(elementwiseBy)` employing `vDSP_vmulD`
+   Note that this can be done with help of `map` currently.

 ## Out of Scope